Back to All Events

 In this workshop, we translate this approach to a small fast-fire kiln — reduced in scale, intense in energy, and condensed in time.
 This will allow us to fire twice during the week (subject to weather conditions) - each firing with a different emphasis leading to differing results.

-Private bedrooms & shared bathrooms within the Mill
+All Bedrooms are private & shared bathrooms within the Mill

 You will have an opportunity to relax and unwind, or go for local walks in nature.